Central online and face to face CPD 2026 to 2027

 CPD webinars and face to face sessions delivered by the EMAS advisory teaching team

-Please note that most courses cost £45 per delegate to attend, there is 1 all-day conference that costs £95 per delegate, there are some courses that are free for all Coventry schools to attend and some that are free to only Coventry maintained primary schools - please refer to each CPD session below for cost.
+Please note that most courses cost £45 per delegate to attend, there are some courses that are free for all Coventry schools to attend and some that are free to only Coventry maintained primary schools - please refer to each CPD session below for cost.
 For those Coventry schools who have a Service Level Agreement (SLA) with EMAS that is in credit, the cost of attending can be deducted from your SLA.

 For schools and educational professionals from outside of Coventry that wish to attend any of the below CPD sessions the cost will be £45 per delegate.
-Before booking your place, please complete the document New EMAS customer set-up form.
+Before booking your place, please complete the New EMAS customer set-up form and then email us with your booking request.
 We will be unable to guarantee a place without the completed form and any links to join sessions will not be sent out unless the completed form has been received.

-If you wish to attend any of the below CPD sessions, please contact our admin team on admin.emas@coventry.gov.uk or the EMAS teacher team emasteachers@coventry.gov.uk who will include you on the attendee list.
+To book on any of the below CPD sessions, please contact our admin team on admin.emas@coventry.gov.uk or the EMAS teacher team emasteachers@coventry.gov.uk with the name of the CPD, date and the name and email address of who will be attending and they will be included on the attendee list.
 Microsoft Teams links, where appropriate, will be sent out on the day of the CPD session.

 |